nottrobin/docs/src/en/help-oracle.md

 ![Create Compute service](./media/oracle_empty-dashboard-2.png)

-!!!
-Note:
+[note]
 We are doing this to associate images with your 'identity domain'.
 We will not be creating an instance here.
+[/note]

 Click on 'Marketplace' on the resulting page (left menu), enter 'ubuntu' into the search field, and hit Enter: